 \vpara{Downstream learners.} For fair comparisons, we apply the same downstream learner onto the features derived from each embedding method.
 Specifically, we use the scikit-learn\footnote{http://scikit-learn.org/stable/} implementation of logistic regression with $l$-2 regularization and the SAG solver for both classification and link prediction tasks.
-For each task and each embedding method, we tune the regularization coefficient in the logistic regression to the best on the validation set.
-Following existing research~\cite{tang2015line}, each embedding vector is normalized onto the unit $l$-2 sphere before feeding into downstream learners.
-In multi-label classification tasks, the features fed into the downstream learner is simply the embedding of each node, and we train an independent logistic regression model for each label.
-In link prediction tasks, features of node pairs are needed, and we derive such features by the Hadamard product of the two involved node embedding vectors as suggested by previous work~\cite{grover2016node2vec}.
+Regularization coefficient in the logistic regression is always tuned to the best on the validation set.
+Following existing research~\cite{tang2015line}, each embedding vector is post-processed by projecting onto the unit $l$-2 sphere.
+In multi-label classification tasks, the feature is simply the embedding of each node, and an independent logistic regression model is trained for for each label.
+In link prediction tasks, features of node pairs are derived by the Hadamard product of the embedding vectors of the two involved node as suggested by previous work~\cite{grover2016node2vec}.

-\vpara{Hyperparamters.} For \independent, \mtvcon, and \mtvreg, we set embedding space dimension $D = 128 \cdot |\mc{V}|$.
-For \onespace and \viewmerging, we experiment with both $D = 128$ and $D = 128 \cdot |\mc{V}|$, and always report the better result between the two settings.
+\vpara{Hyperparameters.} For \independent, \mtvcon, and \mtvreg, we set embedding space dimension $D = 128 \cdot |\mc{V}|$.
 For \singleview, we set $D = 128$.
-To generate random walk pairs, we always set $L = 20$ and $B = 3$.
-For the Snapchat-LA network, we set $M=10$ due to its large scale, and set $M=50$ for all other datasets.
+For all other methods, we experiment with both $D = 128$ and $D = 128 \cdot |\mc{V}|$, and report the better result.
+To generate random walk pairs, we set $L = 20$ and $B = 3$.
+For Snapchat, we set $M=10$ due to its large scale and set $M=50$ for all other datasets.
 The negative sampling rate $K$ is set to be $5$ for all models, and each model is trained for $1$ epoch.
-In Figure~\ref{fig::syn}, Table~\ref{tab::link-pred}, Table~\ref{tab::class}, and Figure~\ref{fig::syn-varying-dim}, $\theta$ and $\gamma$ in the \mtv models are also tuned to the best on the validation dataset.
-The impact of $\theta$ and $\gamma$ on model performance is further presented and discussed in Section~\ref{sec::param-study}.
+In Figure~\ref{fig::syn}, Table~\ref{tab::link-pred-yt-tt}, Table~\ref{tab::quant-snapchat}, and Figure~\ref{fig::syn-varying-dim}, $\theta$ and $\gamma$ in the \mtv models are also tuned on the validation dataset.
+The impact of $\theta$ and $\gamma$ on model performance is further discussed in Section~\ref{sec::param-study}.